bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 - Validates the data from the form;
 - Creates and sends a new order.

-Each step is probably important enough to be reflected in the name, but this bloats the name.
+Each step is important enough to be reflected in the name, but this bloats the name.
 It's better to think about how to split the task into smaller ones and separate the responsibility between the individual functions:

 ```js
 // Serializes form data into an object: